 The last stop for history buffs is found by following the pathway from Fanningbank along the Victoria Park boardwalk.
 There, overlooking the water, are a number of cannons which have stood guard since the 1800s.
 Prince Edward Battery overlooking the harbour is one of the top Charlottetown attractions, and visitors are welcome to wander between them or peer through a telescope that brings other notable spots around the island such as Port-la-Joye Fort Amherst National Historic Site into focus.

-With miles of farmland and coastlines, it’s no wonder Prince Edward Island’s culinary scene is thriving, particularly in Charlottetown.
-Fresh seafood is never hard to find, and farm to table cuisine is the rule rather than the exception.
+With miles of farmland and coastlines, it’s no wonder Prince Edward Island’s culinary scene is thriving, particularly at Charlottetown restaurants.
+Fresh seafood is never hard to find, and farm-to-table cuisine is the rule rather than the exception.
 Many of the city’s top restaurants are found along Victoria Row which is pedestrian-only during the summer, and diners can usually score a seat on the patio at spots like Fishbones Oyster Bar & Seafood Grill or the Row House Lobster Co.

 The perfect spot to satisfy a sweet tooth, COWS Creamery was founded in PEI decades ago and has since expanded to other locations across Canada.
 Rated as one of the world’s best ice cream spots even beating out heavy-hitters like Vermont’s Ben & Jerry’s, the creamery christens its flavours with creative cow monikers like Moo Henry, Gooey Mooey and Messie Bessie.

 For a night out, hipsters will want to start off by sampling local brews at spots like Upstreet Craft Brewing, or The Gahan House which offers brewery tours and serves up beer from the Prince Edward Island Brewing Co. made with fresh PEI water, malted barley, hops and yeast.
 Finish off the night at The Alley, a cool bowling alley that also has a restaurant and serves up cocktails like Moscow mules, bourbon sours and of course an old fashioned, making a night here one of the fun things to do in Charlottetown.

-While Charlottetown will never compete with the likes of Rodeo Drive, there are more than enough shops around town to keep fashionistas occupied.
-Confederation Court Mall is in the heart of downtown, and has dozens of stores and boutiques offering everything from fashion, giftware and home decor as well as typical offerings like a salon and food court.
+While it won’t ever compete with the likes of Rodeo Drive, there are more than enough shops around town to keep fashionistas occupied.
+Confederation Court Mall is in the heart of downtown Charlottetown, and has dozens of stores and boutiques offering everything from fashion, giftware and home decor as well as typical offerings like a salon and food court.